 Should you buy the HyperX Cloud Alpha?

-The HyperX Cloud Alpha is probably one of the most Platonically-ideal gaming headsets of late, as it offers a good mix of high durability, good sound quality, and extreme value.
-It might sound strange to you that I’m calling a $100 gaming headset an extreme value, but look at it this way: if you’re up all night raiding, if you spend a lot of time with headphones on your skull—you can spend hundreds or thousands of dollars chasing quality.
+The HyperX Cloud Alpha is probably one of the most platonically ideal gaming headsets of late, as it offers a good mix of high durability, good sound quality, and extreme value.
+It might sound strange to you that I’m calling a $100 USD gaming headset an extreme value, but look at it this way: if you’re up all night raiding, if you spend a lot of time with headphones on your skull—you can spend hundreds or thousands of dollars chasing quality.
 The HyperX Cloud Alpha offers exactly that, far above its price point, so it’ll be a trusty companion for a long time.
 Given that pretty much every gaming platform now includes its own audio features like virtual surround sound, the Cloud Alpha arguably competes with higher-end headsets even more favorably today than when it first came out.

 Additionally, gaming headsets in the sub-$100 range are typically made of materials that are either easily broken or will decay quickly with heavy use.
 You can easily spend over $500 USD in just a few years if your headsets keep breaking or getting worn down.
 The HyperX Cloud Alpha can be maintained with replacement parts, and is built like a tank to boot.
 That $100 USD may seem expensive up front, but it’ll probably be the smarter investment in the long run.